If you are an executor or probate professional responsible for insuring unoccupied property in probate, I know you have a lot to do and think about.

 You will only find out how good your insurance policy is when you come to make a claim, so be sure to check how the insurance provider handles claims before you buy a policy.

-Many home insurance providers will require you to report claims directly to the insurer, and not all insurer claims services are equal.
+Many probate home insurance providers will require you to report claims directly to the insurer, and not all insurer claims services are equal.
 You might not get much support or advice during this process, and as a busy executor, this can be stressful and time-consuming.

-Insuristic policyholders benefit from an in-house claims team that can provide advice and support at every stage.
+Insuristic policyholders benefit from an in-house property claims team that can provide advice and support at every stage.
 For claims where a loss adjuster is required, they will manage this process and deal directly with the insurer to achieve the best possible claims settlement for the estate.

 Insuristic has developed online policies specifically for unoccupied property in probate, helping executors avoid the coverage gaps and liability risks that come with standard home insurance.